New turkey draw process opens soon in Kansas

-Units 1, 2, 3, 5, or 6 are open for the lottery application process but the permits are valid for only one of the listed units.
-Any leftover non-resident spring turkey permits will be offered on a first-come, first serve basis after the draw is concluded.
+Units 1, 2, 3, 5, or 6 are open for the lottery application process, but the permits are valid for only one of the listed units.
+Any leftover non-resident spring turkey permits will be offered on a first-come, first-served basis after the draw is concluded.

 To get started with the application process, use this link between Jan.
 9 and Feb.
 9, 2024.
 Select the option “Purchase Licenses, Permits, & Tags” then log in to your account.
 Lastly, select the option “Limited Draw Applications.”
 A $10 application fee is required during the application process.